 Home | Category: Roman Republic (509 B.C. to 27 B.C.) / Government and Justice

-The Romans had an unwritten constitution.
 On the local level Roman administration was "flexible, tolerant and open."
 Most towns elected a “ duumvir” (mayor) and “ aedilis” (commissioner of markets).
 Public servants wore blue, which some scholars say set the precedent for the blue uniforms used by policeman.
+During the third and fourth centuries B.C. politics was a gentlemanly affair.
+There were also people's assemblies that passed legislation and administered jurisdictions.
+Later these popular assemblies "fell into disuse" and power was centered in the Senate.
+[Source: Lionel Casson, Smithsonian]

 Sovereign Roman State